mwallace98/Pressure-App/README.md

-App to show/track Barometric Pressure
+App to show/track Barometric Pressure and other weather data